 - Set the database request timeout setting

-MetaMap will store your user's data indefinitely unless you turn on General Data Protection Regulation (GDPR) and set when the data expires.
+MetaMap will store your customer data indefinitely unless you turn on General Data Protection Regulation (GDPR) and set when the data expires.
 To set the GDPR length:

 - Toggle the "GDPR" setting to "ON"